The Wilderness (northwest Montana) Kalispell – Whitefish – Glacier National Park – Flathead Lake – Polson

 An old man, living in Dixie, recently said “in Whitefish, Montana half the town is bars, the other half western stores.”
 And “the bars have good food and splendid hospitality.”

-After a fun-filled day in Northwest Montana, travelers find super accommodations at the Firebrand Hotel opened July 15, 2016 (406) 863-4055 in Whitefish, Montana.
+After a fun-filled day in Northwest Montana, travelers find super accommodations at the Firebrand Hotel in Whitefish, Montana (406) 863-4055.

 Columbia Falls (pop.
 5,241) is a gateway city to Glacier National Park, and is located about 17 miles west of the Park’s entrance on U.S. Highway 2.
 The Columbia Falls Chamber of Commerce offers a nice online map of the area.
 Columbia Falls is a year-round hot spot for outdoor recreation.
 Meadow Lake Resort offers lodging and a championship 18 hole golf course.
 Big Sky Waterslide Park and numerous groomed snowmobile trails are fun for all.
 The Flathead River (with North fork, Middle Fork and South Fork, designated as “Wild & Scenic Rivers”) flows near Columbia Falls as it meanders south to Flathead Lake.